bmeurant/technical-docs/software-architecture/design-principles/defensive-programming.md

 -   **External systems are unreliable:** Network requests can fail, APIs can change their contract, and databases can be unavailable.
 -   **Code will be misused:** Other developers (or your future self) might use your functions or classes in ways you didn't originally intend.

-This contrasts with a pure "Offensive Programming" (or "Fail-Fast") approach.
+This contrasts with a pure "Offensive Programming" (or [[fail-fast|Fail-Fast]]) approach.
 However, the relationship is nuanced.
 It's better to see Fail-Fast as one of the tools available to a defensive programmer.
 The choice depends on the context:

 *   **Handle Gracefully:** For predictable errors or invalid external inputs (e.g., user input, network failures), a defensive approach provides a fallback or default behavior to ensure a smooth user experience.
 *   **Fail Fast:** For internal logic errors (bugs) where a contract is violated, crashing immediately is the best defensive move.
 It prevents the error from propagating and causing more damage, making the bug easier to find and fix.